-We may pay commission or an introducer fee to your financial adviser or intermediary, for arranging your Cash-Out Retirement Plan with us.
+We may pay commission or an introducer fee to your financial adviser or intermediary, for arranging your Fixed Term Retirement Plan with us.
 This will be shown on your quote.
-Any commission or introducer fee payable is accounted for when we set our rates, so this will not impact the income quoted.
+Any commission or introducer fee payable is accounted for when we set our rates, so this will not impact the income and maturity value quoted.